md-121/yellow-sticky-traps-dataset/README.md

 The labeling process was carried out to the best of our knowledge.

 # Credits
-This dataset was created with the help of Dr. Alexia Briassouli from the Department of Knowledge Engineering and Decision Making at Maastricht University and Carolin Vey.
+This dataset was created with the help of Carolin Vey.

 ## Source of original dataset
 ```